The Tiger Lillies

-The Tiger Lillies are a cult British musical trio formed in 1989 by singer-songwriter Martyn Jacques.
-Described as the forefathers of Brechtian Punk Cabaret, the Tiger Lillies are well known for their unique sound and style which merges "the macabre magic of pre-war Berlin with the savage edge of punk".
+The Tiger Lillies are a British musical trio formed in 1989 by singer-songwriter Martyn Jacques.
+Described as the forefathers of Brechtian Punk Cabaret, the Tiger Lillies are known for their unique sound and style which merges "the macabre magic of pre-war Berlin with the savage edge of punk".

 History

 The band's name is rumoured to have been inspired by a murdered Soho sex worker called Lillie who used to dress up in animal print.
 Jacques, however, has stated that he named the band after a painting he had on his wall.
 The band formed in 1989 when Martyn Jacques placed an ad on Loot looking for a drummer and a bass player for a new band.
 Adrian Huge and Phil Butcher (the band's first bassist who was succeeded by Adrian Stout in 1995) were the only musicians that got in touch with him and therefore became the original Tiger Lillies' drummer and bassist respectively.

 In Spring 2012 Adrian Huge decided to take a leave of absence and was replaced by drummer Mike Pickering who toured with the Tiger Lillies from 2012.
 In early 2015 Pickering was replaced by Jonas Golland.
 By late 2021 the band had recruited their current drummer, Budi Butenop.